 “If your child’s learning and attention issues cause him to have a hard time making friends, there are ways to improve his social skills.”

 Some learning and attention issues have a direct impact on social skills.
 Some affect communication skills or listening comprehension skills, which can make conversation difficult.
 And others create a variety of behaviors that can get in the way of making friends.

 ADHD: Kids with ADHD may lack self-control, be overactive, talk too much, talk without thinking or not pay attention to what other people are saying.

 Executive functioning issues: Children with executive functioning issues may have trouble sharing, taking turns, controlling emotions and accepting other viewpoints.

 Nonverbal learning disabilities (NVLD): Kids with NVLD may miss social cues like body language, expression and tone of voice.
 They may not understand humor or sarcasm and may take what others say too literally.

 Language disorders: Children with language disorders may not understand the rules of conversation or may have trouble finding the right words.
 They may avoid talking when around other kids.

 Auditory processing disorder (APD): Kids with APD may miss the point of what others are saying, miss words in conversation or have trouble following the directions in games.

 Trouble Making Friends: A Common Problem

-Not every all kids with learning and attention issues struggle to make friends.
+Not every child with learning and attention issues struggles to make friends.
 For some kids, social skills are their strength!
 But if it’s a trouble spot for your child, he’s not alone.
 Kids with learning and attention issues often face social challenges.
 When compared with their peers, studies have shown they’re more likely to be: